Bari

-Bari (/ˈbɑːri/ BAR-ee, [ˈbaːri]; Bare [ˈbæːrə]; Barium) is the capital city of the Metropolitan City of Bari and of the Apulia region, on the Adriatic Sea, southern Italy.
-It is the second most important economic centre of mainland Southern Italy after Naples.
-It is a port and university city, as well as the city of Saint Nicholas.
-The city itself has a population of 315,284 inhabitants, over 116 km2, while the urban area has 750,000 inhabitants.
-The metropolitan area has 1.3 million inhabitants.
+Bari (/ˈbɑːri/ BAR-ee, [ˈbaːri]; Bare [ˈbæːrə]; Barium) is the capital city of the Metropolitan City of Bari and of the Apulia region, on the Adriatic Sea in southern Italy.
+It is one of the most important economic centres of mainland southern Italy.
+It is a port and university city as well as the city of Saint Nicholas.
+The city itself has a population of 315,473 inhabitants, and an area of over 116 km2, while the urban area has 750,000 inhabitants.
+Its metropolitan province has 1.2 million inhabitants.

 Bari is made up of four different urban sections.
-To the north is the closely built old town on the peninsula between two modern harbours, with the Basilica of Saint Nicholas, the Cathedral of San Sabino (1035–1171) and the Hohenstaufen Castle built for Frederick II, which is now also a major nightlife district.
+To the north is the closely built old town on the peninsula between two modern harbours, with the Basilica of Saint Nicholas, the Cathedral of San Sabino (1035–1171) and the Norman-Swabian Castle, which is now also a major nightlife district.
 To the south is the Murat quarter (erected by Joachim Murat), the modern heart of the city, which is laid out on a rectangular grid-plan with a promenade on the sea and the major shopping district (the via Sparano and via Argiro).

 Modern residential zones surrounding the centre of Bari were built during the 1960s and 1970s replacing the old suburbs that had developed along roads splaying outwards from gates in the city walls.
 In addition, the outer suburbs developed rapidly during the 1990s.
-The city has a redeveloped airport, Karol Wojtyła Airport, with connections to several European cities.

 History

 Ancient

 Bari itself known in antiquity as Barium, was a harbour of the Iapygian Peuceti.
 The authors of the Etymologicum Magnum have preserved an etymology by authors of antiquity about Barium, which they explain as the word "house" in Messapic.
 The city had strong Greek influences before the Roman era.
-In ancient Greek, it was known as Βάριον.
+In Ancient Greek, it was known as Βάριον.
 In the 3rd century BC, it became part of the Roman Republic and was subsequently Romanized.
 The city developed strategic significance as the point of junction between the coast road and the Via Traiana and as a port for eastward trade; a branch road to Tarentum led from Barium.
 Its harbour, mentioned as early as 181 BC, was probably the principal one of the districts in ancient times, as it is at present, and was the centre of a fishery.
 The first historical bishop of Bari was Gervasius who was noted at the Council of Sardica in 347.
-The bishops were dependent on the Patriarch of Constantinople until the 10th century.